oncleben31/cookiecutter-homeassistant-custom-component/README.rst

 - HACS_ ready
 - Continuous integration with `GitHub Actions`_
 - Settings for pre-commit
+- Optional tests suite with pytest and code coverage

 You can find a repository created with this cookiecutter template in the `cookiecutter-homeassistant-custom-component-instance`_ example.